rszczypka/swd-p1-meetup/README.md

 ### License

 Copyright © 2016 Rafal Szczypka.
-This source code is licensed under the MIT license found in the [LICENSE.txt] file.
+This source code is licensed under the MIT license.
 ---
 Project maintained by Rafal Szczypka